 - A bond index fund (may be split between US and international)

-- They shift over time: As time goes on they move from a heavy stock allocation to maximize growth while you’re young, to a heavy bond allocation to provide income and capital preservation in retirement.
+- They reallocate over time: As time goes on they move from a heavy stock allocation to maximize growth while you’re young, to a heavy bond allocation to provide income and capital preservation in retirement.

 Seven reasons to put 100% of your portfolio in a target date index fund